preservim/vim-wheel/README.markdown

 ### Trackpad/Scroll wheel behavior

 By default the scroll behavior of the mouse will reflect this new behavior.
-You can disable if not desired.
+You can disable in your `.vimrc` if not desired.

 * Natural - content tracks finger movement on trackpad
 * Reverse - swiping down moves content up